-If blood clots form in your heart, there is a risk they can travel in your bloodstream towards your brain.
+If a blood clot forms in your heart, there is a risk that it will travel in your bloodstream towards your brain.
 If a clot blocks one of the arteries leading to your brain, it could cause a stroke or transient ischaemic attack (TIA or mini-stroke).

 Some common symptoms of AF include:

 However, some people do not have any symptoms and AF is often only diagnosed during a general medical check up or after a stroke or TIA.

 There are four types of AF:

 - Persistent AF is where you have AF episodes that last more than seven days and it's unlikely that they'll stop on their own.
-You'll need treatment to restore your normal heart rhythm
+You'll need treatment to restore your normal heart rate.

 - Permanent AF is there all the time.
-You might be diagnosed with permanent AF if you’ve had it for more than one year and treatment hasn’t helped
+You might be diagnosed with permanent AF if you’ve had it for more than one year.

 - Long-standing persistent AF is when you have had continuous atrial fibrillation for a year or longer.

-Atrial fibrillation makes your risk of stroke five times higher.
-If you suspect your pulse is irregular, make an appointment with your GP who will test your pulse.
-They may refer you for further tests to confirm whether you have AF and which type.
+If you suspect your pulse is irregular, make an appointment with your GP.
+They may refer you for further tests to confirm whether you have AF.

 These tests may include the following:

-- blood tests check for conditions that can cause AF, such as an overactive thyroid gland, anaemia, or any problems with your kidney function
+- Blood tests check for conditions that can cause AF, such as an overactive thyroid gland.

-- a chest X-ray will check whether a lung problem could have caused your AF.
+- A chest X-ray will check whether a lung problem could have caused your atrial fibrillation.